 The lowest Signature Collection Suite is the Signature Suite which is approximately the size of a Mini Suite with a shower only but with all the other standard Suite amenities.
 There are 30 Signature Suites and they are 304 sq ft in size.

-Penthouse Suites are the standard suite with a separate sitting and sleeping area.
+Vista Suites are the standard suite with a separate sitting and sleeping area.
 There are 2 televisions and 2 sliding doors leading out to the balcony provided with luxury furniture.
 And individual rooms for the toilet and bathroom which will include a walk-in shower and separate tub.
 There are 36 Penthouse Suites and they are 446 sq ft in size.

 The Signature Sky Suite is the largest, most luxurious suite on Sun Princess.
 It can accommodate up to five guests and features two bedrooms, two bathrooms, one with a full bath with tub and separate shower, a seating area and sofa bed.